zineland/poetry/README.md

 # poetry

-Your thoughts is your poems
+Your thoughts are your poems.